hankbao/libreboot/docs/git/index.md

 Each ROM contains identical data inside the two final 64K region in the file\*.
 This corresponds to the final two 64K regions in the flash chip.
-Lenovo BIOS will prevent you from writing the final one, so running "**bucts 1**" will set the system to boot from the other block instead (which is writeable along with everything beneath it when using a patched flashrom. see [\#build\_flashrom](#build_flashrom)).
-After shutting down and booting up after the first flash of libreboot, the final 64K block is writeable so you flash the ROM again with an unpatched flashrom and run "**bucts 0**" to make the system boot from the normal (highest) block again.
+Lenovo BIOS will prevent you from writing the final one, so running `bucts 1` will set the system to boot from the other block instead (which is writeable along with everything beneath it when using a patched flashrom. see [\#build\_flashrom](#build_flashrom)).
+After shutting down and booting up after the first flash of libreboot, the final 64K block is writeable so you flash the ROM again with an unpatched flashrom and run `bucts 0` to make the system boot from the normal (highest) block again.

 \*Libreboot ROM images have identical data in those two 64KiB regions